 In Part 2 of my Medicaid Planning Series we are going to discuss what “Exempt Assets” are and how to use them for Medicaid Planning.

 If you haven’t read Part 1 of this series – I recommend that you read it now – as it gives a general overview of Medicaid Planning basics and sets the table for our discussion on Exempt Assets.
+You can access Part I of this story by CLICKING HERE.

 Private Pay v.
 Medicaid